PlayFab/MpsPowershell/MpsPowershell/docs/Get-PfRemoteLoginEndpoint.md

 ### -GetRemoteLoginEndpointRequest
 Gets a remote login endpoint to a VM that is hosting a multiplayer server build in a specific region.
-To construct, see NOTES section for GETREMOTELOGINENDPOINTREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IGetRemoteLoginEndpointRequest